Where Engineering Curiosity Meets Visual Storytelling

 Take the Next Step

-DigiAura VFX Academy offers a range of courses designed for students from technical and creative backgrounds alike.
+DigiAura VFX Academy offers a range of courses designed for students from both technical and creative backgrounds.
 If you're an engineering student curious about VFX, our counselling team can help you identify the fastest, most efficient path to your first industry role.